 The shortest ferry journey is across to Bodrum in Turkey but there are also ferries to neighbouring islands; Rhodes and Santorini are examples.
 A ferry comes from Piraeus on the Greek mainland while the Kalymnos ferry leaves from Mastichari, not Kos Town.

-With Kos being a fairly flat island it is fun to cycle although bear in mid the daytime temperatures.
-For the less energetic perhaps rent a scooter?
+Considering that Kos is a fairly flat island, it is fun to bicycle through, although be aware of the rising daytime temperatures in the summertime.
+For the less energetic, perhaps rent a scooter.

 There are taxis and buses for getting around as well as a road train from Kos Harbour to Asklepeion.